vertica/vertica-containers/one-node-ce/README.md

 # Access the container filesystem

-> If you have a local copy of `vsql`, you do not need to access a container shell unless you need to use [admintools](https://www.vertica.com/docs/latest/HTML/Content/Authoring/AdministratorsGuide/AdminTools/WritingAdministrationToolsScripts.htm)
+> If you have a [local copy of vsql](#external-vsql-or-client), you do not need to access a container shell unless you need to use [admintools](https://www.vertica.com/docs/latest/HTML/Content/Authoring/AdministratorsGuide/AdminTools/WritingAdministrationToolsScripts.htm)

 ## Access with `run-shell-in-container.sh`